 When I say system design, I mean the distributed kind.
 It used to be that large scale system design questions were only asked by the likes of Amazon, Google, and Microsoft.
 But that’s no longer true.
 The reality is that nowadays we are all distributed systems engineers.
 And we need to understand the implications of building complex systems out of a networked mesh of simpler ones.

 So how do you design real-world distributed systems?
 I recall how hard it was to find the right information when I first started.
 Some books on distributed systems were too theoretical to build real stuff.
 Some felt like marketing material for a technology stack that was going to be obsolete in a few years.
 All I wanted was something pragmatic like a timeless classic.
 Only whitepapers of real systems satisfied me.
 But without a solid grasp of the fundamentals, I spent hours trying to connect all the missing dots.

-This is why I decided to record a video class to teach the fundamentals of large scale distributed systems design.
-This class contains knowledge I have used over the years on the field to solve concrete problems, the kind that needs to scale to millions of requests per second, and billions of devices.
+This is why I decided to write a book to teach the fundamentals of large scale distributed systems design.
+The book contains knowledge I have used over the years to solve concrete problems, the kind that needs to scale to millions of requests per second, and billions of devices.
 But no matter what scale you are working on today, the core principles are universal.

-After you complete this class, you are not going to look at a network calls the same way.
+After reading the book, you are not going to look at network calls the same way.
 And you will start applying that knowledge from day one at your job and on personal projects.
-You will start wondering how real systems that you use every day work under the hood, create theories of your own, and compare them to actual designs.
-Armed with the core fundamentals, you will have the tools to understand technical whitepapers, design systems of your own, and nail interviews.
+Armed with the core fundamentals, you will have the tools to understand technical whitepapers, build systems of your own, and nail interviews.

 Interested?
-Check out the class homepage to find out more about it.
+Check out the book’s homepage to find out more about it.